Delivery Status 6.3 Dashboard Widget

 - FedEx Including most countries, as well as FedEx SmartPost.
 We do not currently support FedEx UK.

-- GLS Including Austria, Belgium, Denmark, France, Germany, Ireland, Luxembourg, Portugal, and Spain
+- GLS Including Austria, Belgium, Denmark, France, Germany, Ireland, Luxembourg, Portugal, and Spain.
+We do not currently support GLS US.

 - Hermes Logistik Gruppe (HLG) Germany only.